Instructions Reference

 -

-Conditions and computations use only attributes, accumulators, or variables (not child content multiple times)
+Conditions and computations use only attributes, accumulators, or variables, not child content read multiple times.

 -